"False"

 Application for residence permit

 The first instalment of the tuition fee must be paid before your application for a residence permit can be processed.
+Upon payment you will be sent a payment confirmation via email with further information.
+The Swedish Migration Agency is notified of your payment shortly thereafter.

-How to apply for residence permit
+How to apply for a residence permit:

 Learn more about how to apply for residence permit from this film by Study in Sweden.